 A Multi-Factor Model of Idiosyncratic Volatility

 Time-varying leverage driven by common shocks to firm asset returns introduces a factor structure in idiosyncratic equity return volatilities (IVOL).
-In a standard dynamic capital structure model in which the CAPM holds for asset returns we show that three factors explain the IVOL cross-section: the average IVOL to capture market-wide leverage dynamics, and two size and leverage-driven factors to capture the time-varying dispersion.
-The negative return-IVOL relation is driven with the leverage-induced common component of IVOL; the Merton (1987) positive relation is recovered for the part of IVOL that is not explained by (financial) leverage.
+In a standard dynamic capital structure model in which the CAPM holds for asset returns, we show that three factors explain the IVOL cross-section: the average IVOL mainly captures market-wide leverage dynamics, and a size factor and a leverage-driven factor account for the time-varying dispersion.
+Just like equity IVOL, debt return IVOL shows a strong factor structure and the two are strongly correlated.
+Our findings also shed light on the negative IVOL-return puzzle and the time-series pattern of average IVOL.

 Keywords: Idiosyncratic Volatility, Volatility Co-movement, Risk Factors, Leverage, Capital Structure